-The UofL Health – Trager Transplant Center is the only center in Kentucky that performs pancreas transplants for both type I and selected type II diabetics.
+The UofL Health - Trager Transplant Center is the only center in Kentucky that performs pancreas transplants for both Type 1 and selected Type 2 diabetics.
 A pancreas transplant is a surgical procedure to fix diabetes.
 Patients receiving a pancreas transplant can be rest assured that our multidisciplinary transplant team has their best interest at heart and is trained to not only find the treatments that are best for you but, also walk you through from beginning to end.
 From determining if a transplant is right for you, to post-operative surgery, home care and support groups to get you back to your normal quality of life, we help you and your family navigate the emotional, logistical and financial concerns related to a transplant.

 Conditions & Treatments

-In severe cases, most often found in patients with Type I Diabetes, the pancreas function will fail entirely, resulting in the need for a pancreas transplant.
+In severe cases, most often found in patients with Type 1 Diabetes, the pancreas function will fail entirely, resulting in the need for a pancreas transplant.

 The most common type of pancreatic cancer is that of the duct.
 In the United States, pancreatic cancer is the fourth leading cause of cancer death.
 In the United States, it is responsible for over 30,000 deaths per year.
 Individuals have a higher risk of developing pancreatic cancer if they are African-American males over the age of 60.
 A family history of pancreatic, colon or ovarian cancer also plays into the risk factors, as well as smoking and diabetes.